bashyauri/law-firm-x/README.md

 ## Generate an application key:

-Run the following command in the terminal to generate an application key for the Laravel project: `php artisan key:generate`.
+1. Run the following command in the terminal to generate an application key for the Laravel
+   project: `php artisan key:generate`.

 ## Run database migrations:

-Run the following command in the terminal to run the database migrations for the project: php artisan migrate.
+1. Run the following command in the terminal to run the database migrations for the
+   project: `php artisan migrate`.

 ## Install Laravel UI and Bootstrap:

-Run the following commands in the terminal to install Laravel UI and Bootstrap: composer require laravel/ui and php artisan ui bootstrap --auth.
+1. Run the following commands in the terminal to install Laravel UI and Bootstrap:
+   `composer require laravel/ui` and `php artisan ui bootstrap --auth`.

 ## Install npm:

-Run the following command in the terminal to install npm: npm install.
+Run the following command in the terminal to install npm: `npm install`.

 ## Compile front-end assets:

-Run the following command in the terminal to compile the front-end assets: npm run dev.
+Run the following command in the terminal to compile the front-end assets: `npm run dev`.

 ## Start the development server:

 Run the following command in the terminal to start the Laravel development server: php artisan serve.
-The project will be accessible in your web browser at http://localhost:8000.
+The project will be accessible in your web browser at **http://localhost:8000**.